Jekplex/AmongUsDriver/README.md

 Potentially more to come...

-If you have any ideas you would like to share.
-Read the "Contact Me" section. :)
+I'm openminded to suggestions and constructive criticism.
+So if you'll like to contact me, please read the contact me section.

 Contact Me
 -----------